light-launcher/Light-Android-Launcher/README.md

 ### How to use
 <p>Main screen allows you to add favourite apps.</p>
-<p>To access all-apps view, just swipe vertically from bottom of your screen.
+<p>To access all-apps view, just swipe top vertically from bottom of your screen.
 Long press on that view allows you to read info about app.
-To go back to favourites view press back button or swipe vertically from top to maximum half of the screen height.</p>
+To go back to favourites view press back button or swipe bottom vertically.</p>

 ### Free & Open Source
 No trackers, no ads, and no device permissions.
 Open Source Code, available on GPLv2 license.